nicslabdev/CiberIA_O1_A1/README.md

 # CiberIA_O1_A1 🛡️🤖

 ## ⚡ Project Overview
-CiberIA_O1_A1 is the first assignment (Actividad 1) for the Cybersecurity with Artificial Intelligence (CiberIA) course.
-The goal is to analyze and compare the performance of various machine learning models on multiple intrusion detection datasets.
+CiberIA_O1_A1 is the first assignment (Actividad 1) of the CiberIA project.
+The goal is to analyze and compare the performance of various machine learning models on multiple intrusion detection datasets as previous work, and design a maintainable and verifiable AI detection system.
 This project covers data processing, feature engineering, model training, evaluation, and a unified threat detection framework.

 ## 🎯 Objectives
 - Load and preprocess raw network intrusion datasets (CIC-IDS2017, CIC-IDS2018, CIC-IDS2019, UNSW-NB15).
 - Apply dimensionality reduction (PCA) and feature selection (Top-K) techniques.
 - Train and evaluate different classification algorithms (KNN, Random Forest, Linear SVC, LGBM, XGBoost, Stacking, Sequential neural networks).
 - Compare results across datasets and sampling strategies (no-SMOTE vs. SMOTE).
-- Develop a modular threat detection system to integrate data processing and inference.
+- Develop a modular threat detection system (framework) to integrate data processing and inference.

 ## 🚀 Stats at a Glance 📊
 | Metric           | Value                                            |